 Autistic people in custodial settings have a right to receive diagnostic assessments during their custodial sentences.
-However, more must be done to divert Autistic people from the criminal and youth justice systems, and this includes building the capacity of police and correctional officers to better understand autism.
-Fundamental human rights and opportunities also extend to those within the criminal justice system."
+However, more must be done to divert Autistic people from the criminal and youth justice system, and this includes building the capacity of police and correctional officers to better understand autism

-- " Further autism-specific training of those working in the criminal justice system to address the misconceptions and misunderstandings of Autistic-qualities. - " The importance of written information at police stations and courts to ensure Autistic people can understand the process. - " Overrepresentation of undiagnosed Autistic people in criminal justice detention settings.
+- " further autism-specific training of those working in the criminal justice system to address the misconceptions and misunderstandings of Autistic-qualities - " the importance of written information at police stations and courts to ensure Autistic people can understand the process - " overrepresentation of undiagnosed Autistic people in criminal justice detention settings.

-Improve the knowledge and understanding of autism across the criminal and youth justice systems.

-Ensure services and supports provided in community and custodial justice settings are responsive to the needs of Autistic people.

-Create autism-inclusive environments within criminal justice settings.
+- Improve the knowledge and understanding of autism across the criminal and youth justice systems. - Ensure services and supports provided in community and custodial justice settings are responsive to the needs of Autistic people. - Oreate autism-inclusive environments within criminal justice settings.